aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/SupportForRDSMultiAzDBCluster.md

 ## Limitations

-The following plugins have been tested and confirmed to work with Amazon RDS Multi-AZ DB Cluster:
+The following plugins have been tested and confirmed to work with Amazon RDS Multi-AZ DB Clusters:

 * auroraConnectionTracker
 * failover